sithart/Notes/README.md

 # Notes
 This is a repository of self-worked example code for Simple Notes Study Notes

+## Slack
+Here I have to attach the slack shared blogs and lib Nks

 ### Rust
 + [Rust Learning Resources](https://serokell.io/blog/learn-rust)
 + [Easy Rust](https://dhghomon.github.io/easy_rust/)